SEELE1306/Modular/README.md

 ![Static Badge](https://img.shields.io/badge/supports-vencord-red?style=for-the-badge)

 > [!IMPORTANT]
-> v2.1.2 has modified some elements in the `modular.theme.css` file.
-It is recommended to reload this file for the best experience.
+> Yes, Discord has ruined everything.
+It is unlikely that I will be able to fix the theme in its current condition.
 ## Introduction

 This is one of the first themes that is made exclusively for [Vencord/Vesktop](https://github.com/Vencord/Vesktop/releases).